matt-harvey/tabulo/README.md

 puts table
 ```

-While this doesn't seem too bad, it does mean that the underlying collection (`users`) has to
+While this doesn&#8217;t seem too bad, it does mean that the underlying collection (`users`) has to
 be traversed multiple times, once for each column, which is inefficient, particularly
 if the underlying collection is large.
-In addition, it's not clear how to pass separate
+In addition, it&#8217;s not clear how to pass separate
 formatting information for each column when initializing in this way.
 (Perhaps there is a way to do
-this, but if there is, it doesn't seem to be documented.)
+this, but if there is, it doesn&#8217;t seem to be documented.)
 So it seems we still have to use
 `table.align_column(3, :right)`, which again burdens us with keeping the column index
 passed to `align_column` in sync.

 As for **table\_print**, this is a handy gem for quickly tabulating ActiveRecord
 collections from the Rails console. `table_print` is similar to `tabulo` in that it has a
-column-based API, so it doesn't suffer from the multiple-source-of-knowledge issue in regards to
+column-based API, so it doesn&#8217;t suffer from the multiple-source-of-knowledge issue in regards to
 column orderings.
 However, it lacks certain other useful features, such as the ability to repeat
 headers every N rows, the automatic alignment of columns based on cell content (numbers right,
 strings left), and a quick and easy way to automatically resize columns to accommodate cell content
 without overflowing the terminal.
-Also, as of the time of writing, `table_print`'s last significant
+Also, as of the time of writing, `table_print`&#8217;s last significant
 commit (ignoring a deprecation warning fix in April 2018) was in March 2016.

 Finally, it is worth mentioning the **hirb** library.
-This is similar to `table_print`, in that it's
+This is similar to `table_print`, in that
+it&#8217;s
 well suited to quickly displaying ActiveRecord collections from the Rails console.
 However, like
-`table_print`, there are certain useful features it's lacking; and using it outside the console
+`table_print`, there are certain useful features it&#8217;s lacking; and using it outside the console
 environment seems cumbersome.
 Moreover, it seems no longer to be maintained.
 At the time of writing,
 its last commit was in March 2015.